PauHPMCBR/LolDamageCalculator/README.md

 - E is not implemented

 ### Syndra
-- If Syndra has 40 or more splinters, first Q cast won't make the ability go on cooldown
+- If Syndra has 40 or more splinters, first Q cast will have 1.25s second cd, and subsequent Qs will have normal cd.
 - Q has no delay
 - W has no delay and no cast time
 - Dark Spheres don't despawn